 The placebo control patients, indicated in open circles in Figure 21 below, had uric acid levels above 6 mg/dl for the entire four weeks.
+The Krystexxa-treated patients that went on to become responders are indicated in black circles.
 The Krystexxa-treated patients that went on to become non-responders, as defined by the inability to maintain uric acid levels below 6 mg/dl for 80% of the time at months three and six, are indicated in black triangles.
 Only 35% of Krystexxa-treated patients in the monthly dosing cohorts were classified as responders.
 Of the patients that received monthly doses, it is notable that, even at four weeks, the mean uric acid levels were above 6 mg/dl in the non-responders, representing 65% of patients, and were above 4 mg/dl in the responders.
 While not depicted in Figure 21 below, 89% of all Krystexxa-treated patients developed ADAs.
 In comparison, the middle graph in Figure 21 below depicts data patients treated with pegsiticase alone of the Phase 1b clinical trial, indicated in red.
-The overall kinetics of serum uric acid levels following a single dose of pegsiticase is qualitatively similar to that observed in the monthly Krystexxa study.
-In contrast, patients of the Phase 1b clinical trial treated with a single dose of SEL-212 (0.1, 0.15, or 0.3 mg/kg SVP-Rapamycin + 0.4 mg/kg pegsiticase), and indicated in green, maintained levels of serum uric acid well below the target threshold of 6.0 mg/dL through day 30.
+The overall kinetics of serum uric acid levels following a single dose of SEL-212 (0.1, 0.15, or 0.3 mg/kg SVP-Rapamycin + 0.4 mg/kg pegsiticase), and indicated in green, maintained levels of serum uric acid well below the target threshold of 6.0 mg/dL through day 30.
 Patients in the Phase 1b clinical trial, treated with SVP-Rapamycin alone and indicated in blue, experienced no significant reduction in uric acid levels, as such levels remained relatively constant over the 30-day period.